 Insecticidal soaps are available as either a concentrate or pre-mixed in a ready-to-use spray bottle.
 Always follow the directions on the label for proper dilution and application.
 Calcium, magnesium, and iron found in hard water reduces the effectiveness of insecticidal soap.
 If you have hard water, use bottled water to dilute concentrated insecticidal soap.

-Avoid Plant Damage
+Use Insecticidal Soap and Avoid Plant Damage

 One drawback to using insecticidal soaps is their potential to cause plant injury, called phytotoxicity.
 Some plants are sensitive to soap sprays and may be seriously injured.
 The product label will list plants sensitive to the product.
 If you are uncertain, you can test the soap on a small area of the plant.
 Wait 24 hours to see if any damage occurs before spraying again.